Karlld/Computer-Hardware-Quote-Generator/README.md

 Storage	256GB HDD (£30), 512GB SSD (£60), 1TB SSD (£120)
 Graphics Card	Integrated (£0), Dedicated (£150), High-End (£400)

+Extension Task: Entering a Discount Code
+Once the user has made their selection, they should be prompted to enter a voucher code.
+The system currently accepts the following three voucher codes:

+PROMO-10 which gives a 10% discount on the total cost of the computer.
+PROMO-20 which gives a 20% discount on the total cost of the computer.
+PROMO-30 which gives a 30% discount on the total cost of the computer but is only applicable on computers costing £600 or more.

 Sample code: